canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q1/QuestionText.md

 ### Constructor

 - The constructor must be visible from another class.
 - This constructor must accept an array of strings to use as the words in the crossword puzzle.
+Assume the words are spelled with only uppercase English letters.
 - Using the input array, the constructor should find the longest word and use the length to initialize the * *grid** array.
 For example, if the longest word is "Computer" with eight letters, the **grid** array would be initialized to a 8x8 square array.
 You can assume that the number is words in the String array will be less than or